mpshanahan/metastable-chimera/README.md

 # metastable-chimera
-Matlab code for generating metastable chimera states
+Matlab and Python code for generating metastable chimera states

-Just run ChimeraDemoFast and watch the communities of oscillators go in and out of synchrony
+Matlab version: Run ChimeraDemoFast

+Python version: Run all the cells in the notebook